Onpage SEO overdose – Are you making this serious mistake?

 Do not try to insert links for Onpage SEO keywords that are not related to your website content.
 This is a very familiar expression about over-optimizing unrelated keywords.

-When Googlebot visits your website, they will visit all the pages that follow the links that appear on the web.
-Therefore content and keywords are not related to each other will reduce the overall power of the website.
+When Googlebot visits your website, it will visit all the pages that follow the links that appear on the web.
+Therefore, content and keywords are not related to each other will reduce the overall power of the website.

 Optimize SEO Onpage by using multiple H1 in one page